 Also, this can be mitigated easily with iptables/firewalld/SG's. @ohadlevy - what do you think?

-#2 Updated by Greg Sutcliffe about 4 years ago
+#2 Updated by Greg Sutcliffe over 4 years ago

 Personally I mitigate this by blocking root access via SSH+password as part of my initial puppet run (which I do during the installer).

 However, it is something we should fix at some point.
 Perhaps we should add a Setting (default to Off) which is an array of IPs which are allowed to recieve externalnodes?